grantgasser/autonomous-vehicles-mlagents-unity/docs/convolutional_net.md

 it has never seen before.
 For example, if there were several negative predictions in a row and the car was not on a left turn, then the car would be facing left of the track and would unlikely be able to correct itself like the RL agent did.
-This would require generating image data simulates those scenarios.
+This would require generating image data that simulates those scenarios.